-kaya is the asian version of dulce de leche. it’s a thick, milk-based spread with a fragrant nuttiness that comes from being cooked for a long time over low heat. comprised of coconut milk, sugar, and pandan leaves, the kaya in this cake adds a sweet layer of texture with a subtle coconut flavor.
+kaya is a thick, milk-based spread with a fragrant nuttiness that comes from being cooked for a long time over low heat. comprised of coconut milk, sugar, and pandan leaves, the kaya in this cake adds a sweet layer of texture with a subtle coconut flavor.

 tangy lemon cream cheese buttercream offsets the sweetness of the kaya, and strawberry preserves add brightness and piquancy. after the cake has absorbed all three fillings, it echoes tres leches in its level of moisture.

 i think this would complement a dinner of shrimp stir fry, or maybe some grilled ham and pineapple skewers. feel free to omit the pandan leaves in the kaya if you can’t find them; they are sold in asian specialty stores. its flavor is similar to licorice, but less potent. the kaya could also easily be replaced with lemon curd.

 you will need a 6-inch cake ring and a 6×20 inch strip of acetate.

 cake (adapted from willow bird baking)

 - 1/2 cup + 2 tbsp milk, room temperature

 - 1/2 cup coconut milk

 - 1 1/2 cups + 2 tbsp sugar

 - 1 tsp kosher salt